oconnor663/keybase_validator/design.md

 The validator will store everything in a SQL database.
 Development will use a SQLite file, and it's expected that most production deployments will too.
-However, the design will try to make it relatively easy to add MySQL/Postgres support later.
+However, the implementation will try to make it relatively easy to add MySQL/Postgres support later.

-## Unstructured data
+## Isolated objects and their properties

-These items can be ingested from dump files or over a firehose to bootstrap the local database.
+These items can be ingested from dump files or over a firehose connection to bootstrap the local database.
+In general they're all identified by their hash.

-- merkle tree nodes
+- merkle tree roots, nodes, and leaves
 - sigchain links (user, team)
 - PGP key bodies